Cosmological gravitational particle production and its implications for cosmological relics: Historical development

 Research on particle creation in a background gravitational field did not restart in earnest until the thesis of Leonard Parker in 1965 \cite{Parkerthesis} and papers following his thesis.
 Parker's treatment was the first field-theoretical analysis.
 In the conclusion of a 1968 paper \cite{Parker:1968mv}, Parker wrote ``\ldots for the early stages of a Friedmann expansion it [particle creation] may well be of great cosmological significance, especially since it seems inescapable if one accepts quantum field theory and general relativity.''
-Parker does not speculate what the great cosmological significance might be.
-Parker continued to develop the concept, first alone \cite{Parker:1969au,Parker:1971pt,Parker:1972kp}, and then with collaborators including Fulling, Ford, and Hu \cite{Parker:1974qw,Fulling:1974zr,Fulling:1974pu,Ford:1977in,Ford:1978ip,Ford:1977dj}.
-At the same time Hawking \cite{Hawking:1974rv} was developing the theory of particle creation by black holes, another example of gravitational particle production in a curved spacetime, albeit not \textit{cosmological} gravitational particle production resulting from the expanding universe.
-The \rref{Birrell:1982ix} textbook includes an excellent review of this early literature.
+Parker did not speculate on what the great cosmological significance might be.
+He continued to develop the concept, first alone \cite{Parker:1969au,Parker:1971pt,Parker:1972kp} and then with collaborators including \rref{Parker:1974qw,Fulling:1974zr,Fulling:1974pu,Ford:1977in,Ford:1978ip,Ford:1977dj}.

+At the same time \rref{Hawking:1974rv} was developing the theory of particle creation by black holes, another example of gravitational particle production in a curved spacetime, albeit not \textit{cosmological} gravitational particle production resulting from the expanding Universe. \rref{Birrell:1982ix} provided a good review of this early literature.

+A related phenomenon developed at around the same time is the well-known Unruh effect (sometimes referred to as the Unruh-Davies-Dewitt-Fulling effect) \cite{Fulling:1972md,Davies:1974th,Unruh:1976db,Dewitt:1979}.
+An observer that moves with constant proper acceleration in Minkowski spacetime would measure a thermal bath of particles in the vacuum state of inertial observers.
+For a review see \rref{Crispino:2007eb}.
+The Unruh effect demonstrates how the presence or absence of particles depends on not only the state of the system but also the observer, in this case in regard to inertial versus noninertial observers.
+It is relevant to the CGPP discussion in the sense that we are going to discuss how two different observers, one who uses the early-time positive- and negative-frequency modes (Schr\"{o}dinger's proper vibrations) and one who uses the late-time positive- and negative-frequency modes, can disagree on the number of particles in the system.